9 Simple Ways to Fix High CPU Usage in Chromium Browsers

 7. Uninstall and Reinstall Chromium Browser

 Step 1.
-Launch Control Panel from the search bar.
+Launch the Control Panel from the search bar.

 Step 2.
 Go to Programs > Programs and Features and look for your chromium-browser.